Surabaya-Blockchain-Alliance/BootCamp-Cardano/README.md

 ## Overview
 This bootcamp is designed for anyone interested in building smart contracts on the Cardano blockchain using Aiken and Plutus.
-Whether you are a beginner or an experienced developer, this program will provide you with hands-on experience through interactive workshops, collaborative projects, and engaging discussions.
+Whether you are a beginner or an experienced on another chain developer, this program will provide you with hands-on experience through interactive workshops, collaborative projects, and engaging discussions.
 By the end of the bootcamp, you will be equipped to deploy your own smart contracts.

 ## Bootcamp Structure
 - **Duration**: 4 Weeks